 Jane Noyes is Professor of Health and Social Services Research and Child Health at Bangor University, UK.
 She is Co-Lead of the Wales National Centre for Population Health & Wellbeing Research and the Wales Kidney Research Unit.
 Jane teaches evidence synthesis, research methods, and child health-related topics across a range of courses.
 Jane is also interested in methodology including complex intervention development and evaluation, and qualitative and mixed method systematic review methodology.
 She is a systematic reviewer and primary researcher with a particular interest in complex social interventions.
-Jane is Co-Chair of the Cochrane Methods Executive, Lead Convenor of the Cochrane Qualitative and Implementation Methods Group, and a UK Cochrane Fellow.
+Jane is a member of the Cochrane Methods Executive, Lead Convenor of the Cochrane Qualitative and Implementation Methods Group, and a UK Cochrane Fellow.
 She holds an Honorary Visiting Professorship in Child Health at University College Dublin, and is an Editor of the Journal of Advanced Nursing.
 Jane collaborates with internationally renowned organisations, researchers and teams across the globe and is frequently invited to work and speak at key global events.

 Tomas Pantoja is Associate Professor at the Department of Family Medicine of the Pontificia Universidad Católica de Chile in Santiago, Chile where he participates in teaching activities for family medicine residents in evidence-based health care and research methodology.
 He is also a family physician with an MSc in Health Management from the Imperial College Management School (London), and MSc in Evidence-Based Health Care from the University of Oxford.